Things worth knowing

 This varies from item to item and generally applies per member unless specified in the following table.

 12 months External mammary prosthesis Repairs of external prosthesis and health appliances 2 years Wigs Hip protectors Insulin delivery pens 3 years Blood glucose monitors Breathing appliances

 - spacing devices

-Mouthguards (for members up to 18 years of age, benefits may be payable for a replacement mouthguard each calendar year) Dentures, crowns and bridges Other health appliances and external prosthesis 5 years Hearing aids Sleep Apnoea - continuous pressure devices and other similar approved appliances under our hospital cover (excluding Young Hospital)
+Mouthguards (Benefits for a replacement mouthguard are payable once every 12 months for members under the age of 18) Dentures, crowns and bridges Other health appliances and external prosthesis 5 years Hearing aids Sleep Apnoea - continuous pressure devices and other similar approved appliances under our hospital cover (excluding Young Hospital)

 Other rules for paying benefits

 - Are there any other rules I need to know about?